marco262/my_wiki/data/curse_of_strahd/gm_notes/anastrasya-karelova.md

-damage_resistances = necrotic; bludgeoning, piercing, and slashing from nonmagical weapons senses = darkvision 60ft., passive Perception 13 languages = the languages she knew in life challenge = 5 (1 ,800 XP)
-special_abilities = !!!
+damage_resistances = necrotic; bludgeoning, piercing, and slashing from nonmagical weapons senses = darkvision 60ft., passive Perception 13 languages = the languages she knew in life challenge = 5 (1,800 XP) special_abilities = !!!
-***Shapechanger.*** If Anastrasya isn't in sunlight or running water, she can use her action to Polymorph into a Tiny bat or a Medium cloud of mist, or back into her true form.
+***Shapechanger.*** If Anastrasya isn't in sunlight or running water, she can use her action to polymorph into a Tiny bat or a Medium cloud of mist, or back into her true form.
 While in bat form, Anastrasya can't speak, her walking speed is 5 feet, and she has a flying speed of 30 feet.
-Her Statistics, other than her size and speed, are unchanged.
+Her statistics, other than her size and speed, are unchanged.
 Anything she is wearing transforms with her, but nothing she is carrying does.
 She reverts to her true form if she dies.

-While in mist form, Anastrasya can't take any Actions, speak, or manipulate Objects.
-She is weightless, has a flying speed of 20 feet, can hover, and can enter a Hostile creature's space and stop there.
+While in mist form, Anastrasya can't take any actions, speak, or manipulate objects.
+She is weightless, has a flying speed of 20 feet, can hover, and can enter a hostile creature's space and stop there.
 In addition, if air can pass through a space, the mist can do so without squeezing, and she can't pass through water.
-She has advantage on Strength, Dexterity, and Constitution Saving Throws, and she is immune to all nonmagical damage, except the damage she takes from sunlight.
+She has advantage on Strength, Dexterity, and Constitution saving throws, and she is immune to all nonmagical damage, except the damage she takes from sunlight.

 ***Regeneration.*** Anastrasya regains 10 hit points at the start of her turn if she has at least 1 hit point and isn't in sunlight or running water.
 If Anastrasya takes radiant damage or damage from holy water, this trait doesn't function at the start of Anastrasya's next turn.